DiogoNeves/Wig/README.md

 # Wig - Zig Wasm Application Template

 This is a simple template repository for creating Zig-based WebAssembly (Wasm) applications.

+Currently the application logs a simple `Hello World!` to the console (no other output).

 ## Getting Started